The Museum of HP Calculators

 BCD interfaces were commonly used on instruments at the time and it was a natural for the calculator since it used BCD internally.
 There were 40 lines allowing10 BCD digits to be input in parallel or a single set of four lines could accept BCD character-serial data.
 Data entered could be integer, fixed or floating point.
 Besides the BCD digit encodings, the calculator also understood codes for the decimal point, sign change, Enter, EEX (enter exponent) and jump to label A.

 The interface provided 5 control lines.
-Four of these were controlled by calculator flags and the other (LE') was

-  generated by the interface to signal that the calculator was ready to accept data.
-The line was enabled whenever the

-  interface didn't contain data, flag 3 was set and program execution was halted.
-A simple program to accept data from a

-  device might look like:
+Four of these were controlled by calculator flags and the other (LE') was generated by the interface to signal that the calculator was ready to accept data.
+The line was enabled whenever the interface didn't contain data, flag 3 was set and program execution was halted.
+A simple program to accept data from a device might look like:

-  Instruction ; comment LBL B ; Label B CF3 ; clear flag 3 (enable the interface) R/S ; Halt the calculator - now ready to

-  receive data ... ; possibly other code here LBL A ; Label A - calculator jumped here when instructed by peripheral ... ;

-  (flag 3 was automatically set before executing at label A) ... ; operate on the data GTOB ; jump back to Label B to set

-  up for additional data
+Code ; comment LBL B ; Label B CF3 ; clear flag 3 (enable the interface) R/S ; Halt the calculator - now ready to receive data ... ; possibly other code here LBL A ; Label A - calculator jumped here when instructed ... ; by peripheral (flag 3 was automatically set ... ; before executing at label A) ... ; operate on the data GTOB ; jump back to Label B to set up for more data

-  Depending on the interface design and programming, the calculator could be set to capture data when an external event

-  occurred (load line triggered) or could sample data as needed with the pause command used to control the interval
+Depending on the interface design and programming, the calculator could be set to capture data when an external event occurred (load line triggered) or could sample data as needed with the pause command used to control the interval between samples.

-  between samples.